lingtalfi/AssetLoader/README.md

 ---------------

 - asset: this is a js or css file.
-- item: an item is a group of assets used by a module/library.
+- item: an item is an array of assets (js, css) labeled with an itemName
-- load: to load an item is the action of injecting the item's assets into the html page.
+- load: to load an item is the action of dynamically injecting the item's assets into the html page
+- declare: (advanced) if you have existing assets calls in your html page, you can declare them to the asset loader, so that it doesn't accidentally loads them again

 Example